scottchiefbaker/SmokeRand/README.md

 Getting PRNG input from stdin (multithreading is not supported in this case):

     $ ./smokerand stdout generators/lcg64.so | ./smokerand express stdin32

-Integeration with TestU01 using the TestU01-threads plugin:

-    $ ./smokerand s=libtestu01th_sr_ext.so generators/lcg64.so --batparam=SmallCrush --threads

 ### 🧰 Other tools similar to SmokeRand: